 I wish I could tell you that I gave Marta the message, but I did not.
 They both moved on to speaking to various people and I eventually left.
 Looking back, I don’t really think they needed the message.
 They were so traumatized by the years of dealing with the chaos surrounding his addiction, they were just relieved it was over.
 Unfortunately, they had lost the son and brother they once knew decades earlier.

-And as is the case with the tragedy of addiction, you are no longer dealing with your loved one, you are dealing with the shell of what they once were.
+This is the tragedy of addiction.
+You are no longer dealing with your loved one, you are dealing with the shell of what they once were.

 This was my first encounter with the other side.
 It’s not lost on me that my first interaction with the other side would be from an “addict”.
 What is interesting to me though, is that I chose not to deliver the message.
 That was a major shift for me personally.
 Dealing with an alcoholic husband for 20 plus years, I can tell you it’s frustrating, heartbreaking and exhausting (not necessarily in that order).